YuriEvan/Mini-Project-1/README.md

 - The automotive seating manufacturing company profits have been declining over time beacause of the steep increase in plants operating costs
 - Lack of visibility in theproduction process such as machine downtime, products defect rate, etc. Is leading to ineffective operational process in turn increasing costs

 #### Mini Project 1 questions
-1 - Calculate the below listed KPIs(measures_ using DAX
+1 - Calculate the below listed KPIs(measures_ using DAX <br>
 2 - Create charts to track the overall trend of the above calculated metrics over the given time period.
-Also, create a KPI card highlighting the overall values for each KPIs across the given time period in the data
+Also, create a KPI card highlighting the overall values for each KPIs across the given time period in the data <br>
-3 - Create list of filters at t op of the dashboard to filter for the above designed metrics 4 - Is there a correlation between (i) total production and scrap pieces produced, (ii) total production and rework pieces? what is the magnitude of correlation?
+3 - Create list of filters at t op of the dashboard to filter for the above designed metrics <br>
+4 - Is there a correlation between (i) total production and scrap pieces produced, (ii) total production and rework pieces? what is the magnitude of correlation? <br>